 - “I don’t need to do what everyone else is doing.”

-These mantras may also help to put things back into perspective and remind you that overeating during the holidays doesn't define who you are or how much willpower you have.
+These mantras can help to put things into perspective and remind you that overeating during the holidays doesn’t define who you are or how much willpower you have.

 The Bottom Line

-Finally, remember that it's ok to enjoy the holiday season.
-It usually involves holiday food, family, friends and fun activities—all of which are super valuable for your mental and physical health in the darker months of the year.
+Finally, remember that IT’S OK to enjoy the holiday season.
+It usually involves special holiday foods, family, friends and fun activities—all of which are super valuable for your mental and physical health in the darker months of the year.

-Rather than depriving yourself or feeling guilty for indulging a little, try committing to keeping the balance with your food habits for the majority of the time.
+Rather than depriving yourself or feeling guilty for indulging a little, try to commit to keeping a balance with your food habits for the majority of the time and allow yourself the fun foods.

-When it comes to overeating during the holidays, a little bit of planning can go a long way.
-Follow the tips above and you can make it through the festive season without feeling like you've missed out on all your favorite foods or that you've deprived yourself!
+A little bit of planning can go a long way when it comes to festive overeating.
+Follow the tips above and you can make it through the festive season without feeling like you’ve deprived yourself!

 Happy Holidays! 🎄🎉🥂